-This paper is about a method for solving infinite series in closed form by using inverse and forward Laplace transforms.
-The resulting integral is to be solved instead.
-The method is extended by parametrizing the series.
-A further Laplace transform with respect to it will offer more options for solving a series.
-1 2
+This paper is about methods for expressing infinite series in closed form by using Laplace transforms and their inverses where resulting integrals are to be evaluated instead.
+If needed, parametrizing the series and applying an additional Laplace transform offer more options for the summation of infinite series.